 Let's look at some of the choices you have to make.
 First, how old is the bird?
 A fry-roaster is at most four months old.
 A young hen (female) or young tom (male) is 5 - 7 months old, and a yearling is one year old or older.
 The younger the bird, the better the taste.

 There are "organic" turkeys, but not many because of the strict certification criteria imposed by the USDA, and they are costly.
 And what makes a free-range turkey?
 According to USDA, any birds with access to the outside can be considered "free-range."

 Because these birds can move freely, they grow more slowly, thus allowing more time to develop flavor and texture.
 Then there are "natural" turkeys, but that only means no artificial ingredients have been added and minimal processing done to the birds.

 Kosher birds have strict specifications.
 They must be processed under the supervision of a rabbi, grain fed with no antibiotics, allowed to roam free, and soaked in a salt brine.
 However, I have read it is great for adding flavor.

-One year I tried brining my turkey in my tiny New York kitchen, and it turned out to be very difficult, and I made a huge mess.
+One year, I tried brining my turkey into my tiny New York kitchen, and it turned out to be very difficult, and I made a huge mess.
 I'm not sure the results were worth the effort, so I'm happy to learn you can purchase a pre-brined turkey.